Article

 Nampeyo working on pottery inside

 Nampeyo was a Hopi woman born around 1860 at Hano, also known as Tewa Village, on First Mesa in Arizona.
 Her mother, White Corn, taught her how to make pots.
 At the age of 19, Nampeyo began studying pottery shards she found at archaeological sites to inspire her creations.
+Her artwork became so well known that her potter would have a sticker noting, "Made by Nampeyo," rather than the standard "Made in Hopi."
 In 1905, she moved into Hopi House at the Grand Canyon with her family for a three-month stay.
 Nampeyo returned home to First Mesa for the planting season, and upon her mother’s passing became the matriarch of the Corn Clan.
 While her tenure at Hopi House was brief, only returning once more for three months in 1907, Nampeyo created a lasting legacy.
-Her pottery continues to inspire artists and is collected and displayed in museums around the world to this day.
+Her pottery continues to inspire artists and can be found in museums around the world to this day.

 Fred Kabotie painting on the walls of Desert View Watch Tower, c.1930s.